 My primary objective is to maximize my functional health span (what I can do) and delay the onset of chronic disease (lifespan).
 This doc provides background on how I define and live out the pillars of this.

-My food lifestyle focuses primarily on minimizing inflammation, maximizing longevity and eliminating depression.
+My food lifestyle focuses primarily on minimizing inflammation and maximizing happiness, which for me means eliminating depression.
 I measure a host of markers with regular blood tests.

 An increasing number of studies link inflammation with big problems such as depression, chronic disease, cancer and early death.
 Recently a number of studies have found the only common link between those living longer than 100 years is a pattern of low inflammation markers.
 It pays to focus on inflammation.

 None of this started intentionally nor was I as focused on food science then.
 I 2015 I wanted to feel and look better.
 So I started to eat less things that made me feel bad and more things that made me feel good.
 During my no drinking experiment, I took my first blood test and discovered high inflammation markers.

 From there my lifestyle turned into an obsessive science which, while complex on the surface, is actually quite simple in practice.

 In September 2015 I quit drinking for a 30-day blood test experiment.
 At the end of the month, I felt so good that I didn’t start again.

 I no longer require medication for anxiety, depression or high blood pressure (all of which I was on at age 32).
 My body fat is consistently below 15%.
 And I’m really really happy.

 My definition of clean eating could be described as Paleo+.
 See the food rules below for more.